-With its combination of flavours, this tasty recipe of cinnamon roll overnight oats is perfectly sweet and super easy to make.
+With its combination of flavours, these tasty overnight oats with cinnamon are perfectly sweet and super easy to make.
 Just a few steps:

-Add all the ingredients (other than any toppings) to a bowl or a dish that can be sealed.
+Add all the ingredients (other than any toppings) to a mason jar or bowl that can be sealed.
 A simple tupperware works well!

 Stir to combine, and then place in the fridge for at least two hours so the oats soak up the milk and spices.

 - Stir the overnight oats really well so the oats, cinnamon, chia and maple syrup combines with the milk and so the oats can soak up the liquids.

 - If you can, stirring the oats after about an hour really helps to evenly distribute the oats in the milk and so thicken your breakfast!